Index

 filter_prado_fx(mixed $name) : mixed

 This utility function is a private array filter method.
-The array values
+The array values that start with 'fx' are filtered in.

-GLOBAL_RAISE_EVENT_LISTENER
+public mixed GLOBAL_RAISE_EVENT_LISTENER

 'fxGlobalListener'